A Really Useful Information Leaflet

 Reopening School: Parent Information Booklet.

-It is vitally important that all parents/carers of children who are due to attend school over the next few weeks read this booklet extremely carefully so that you know what to expect and can help prepare your child.
+As we will be opening to all pupils in September it is vitally important that all parents/carers read this booklet extremely carefully so that you know what to expect and can help to prepare your child.
 The booklet contains vitally important information about start and finish times, routines, controls and measures and all of our responsibilities in terms of keeping everyone safe.

 Many thanks Mrs Shaw